 - There are a number of ways in which your right to be protected against disability discrimination are relevant to the NDIS:

-- As the NDIS is a Commonwealth law, it must comply with the Disability Discrimination Act 1992 (Cth), any disability which is included in the DDA that the NDIS fails to recognise may therefore give rise to discrimination.
+- As the NDIS is a Commonwealth law, it must comply with the Disability Discrimination Act 1992 (Cth), any disability which is included in the DDA that the NDIS fails to recognize may therefore give rise to discrimination.

 - As the NDIS is a government agency, it should operate in a way that does not discriminate against you because of your disability

-- If the process you are required to go through by the NDIS in order to receive support disadvantages you due to your disability – lack of flexibility in document format (ie: vision impairment) or requirement to attend
+- If the process you are required to go through by the NDIS in order to receive support, disadvantages you due to your disability – lack of flexibility in document format (ie: vision impairment) or requirement to attend

 - As a government scheme your rights against discrimination are protected by article 5 of the United Nations Convention on the Rights of Persons with Disabilities